cocos2d/cocos2d-objc/README.md

 Creating New Projects
 ---------------------
+We are in the process of adding a stand alone installer to Cocos2D-Objc.
+Until then, please use the following approach:

 New Cocos2D projects are created with SpriteBuilder.
 SpriteBuilder is, just like Cocos2D, free and open source.
 You can get SpriteBuilder from [spritebuilder.com](http://spritebuilder.com) or from the Mac App Store.
 Projects created using SpriteBuilder contains the complete Cocos2D source code, and after the project has been created using SpriteBuilder is optional.